e-oj/Fawn/README.md

       console.log(err);
     });
   ```
   To use this feature you need to know the exact format of the step's result.
-For Reference:
+For Reference: [Results](#task_run_results)
-  - the result of save is the saved object
-  - the result of remove or update is the raw response from mongodb
-  - the result of saveFile is the saved file object
-  - the result of removeFile is a [GridStore][] instance

 ## <a name="test"></a>Test